4TUResearchData-Carpentries/workshop_notes/README.md

 ### Content

 The workshop is divided in 3 **Lessons**, each given in a half day.
 Each Lesson is divided into **Episodes**, and then into Chapters.
-We may well not cover all the material: see the following [section]() for the effective coverage.
+We may well not cover all the material: see the following [section](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2306-VC+CD-TUD/README.md#type-along-notes-per-lesson) for the effective coverage.

 <details>
 <summary>
-1. INTRODUCTION TO GIT
+L1.
+INTRODUCTION TO GIT
 </summary>

 | Part | Topic |
 |:----|:----|
 | 1.1 | **Git repositories for version control** |